-The work of our hospital is affecting already the lives of hundreds of people, their relatives and their villages.
+The work of our hospital affected the lives of hundreds of people, their relatives, and their villages.

 A gently sloping hill constructed around all sides of the hospital, covers the basement level, providing internal earth-covered rooms for labs, examination halls, storage and various rooms for public and employee services.
-In the centre of the building a spacious atrium provides natural light and greenery to the floors above.
+In the center of the building, a spacious atrium provides natural light and greenery to the floors above.

 Atriium and natural light